paulscherrerinstitute/fast-feedback-indexer/indexer/README.md

 ### Documentation

 * **TODO**: If required, use doxygen
-* Developper info in markdown files
-* **TODO**: Maybe add user documentation in a separate doc folder with markdown files
+* The main documentation is provided as LaTeX files in the doc folder

 ### Thread safety

-* Threads should be able to use their private *fast_feedback::indexer* object in parallel
+* Threads can use their private *fast_feedback::indexer* object in parallel
+* Methods on the indexer objects are not thread safe, except where stated otherwise (e.g. cell refinement on CPU)
 * Logger is thread safe.
 Currently log output from different threads can get mingled (use LOG_START and LOG_END macros consistently to prevent that)

 ### Logging

 Logging output steered by *INDEXER_LOG_LEVEL* goes to stdlog (the same as stderr), except logging output from the GPU device steered by *INDEXER_GPU_DEBUG*, which goes to stdout.

+### Version

+The library version (in the form of commit id and date) is printed as a log message at log levels info/debug.

 ### Environment Variables